August 15, 2025

 Payment platforms (varies)

-Card network fees (like Visa and Mastercard) usually apply a percentage of the payment when a corporate card is used internationally.
+Card network fees, such as Visa and Mastercard, usually apply a percentage of the payment for a corporate card used internationally.
 Wire transfer fees tend to be fixed amounts, with additional hidden costs if intermediary banks are used.

 Other variables that influence your fee structure include: